agnescameron/blog/_posts/2024-12-12-satellite.md

 However, satellite imaging sensors also typically capture infrared light, which is beyond what the human eye can normally perceive.
 This is known as 'multispectral imaging'.
 This outside-of-visible-range information is particularly useful in understanding the environmental context of a scene, giving information about the geology, vegetation, the presence and quality of water, air quality, crop varieties and even building materials and techniques.

-This is a guide to using multispectral satellite imaging to track mining operations, using contrasts between different parts of the light spectrum to highlight differences in mineral and chemical composition.
+This is a guide to using multispectral satellite imaging to investigate mining operations, using contrasts between different parts of the light spectrum to highlight differences in mineral and chemical composition.
 While mining is chosen as the example, this kind of analysis can be used more broadly to understand geopolitical events through the lens of accelerating ecological change.
 For an example of how multispectral information can be used in this way, this [2021 investigation](https://www.bellingcat.com/resources/case-studies/2021/08/02/is-climate-change-heating-up-central-asias-border-disputes-clues-from-satellite-imagery/) into the role of water stress into conflict on the Kyrgyzstan/Tajikistan border uses thermal, vegetation and moisture indices to contextualise the analysis of a nominally unrelated dispute about security cameras.

 <span class="marginnote">
 	<img src="{{ '/img/bellingcat/veg-health.png' | prepend: site.baseurl }}" alt="vegetation health"/>vegetation health during the Summer 2023 drought in the UK, taken from the FAO's <a href="https://www.fao.org/giews/earthobservation/country/index.jsp?lang=en&code=GBR">Earth Observation tool</a>.
 The metrics used to create these images are calculated by combining visible and infrared light collected by the AVHRR sensor on board the Metop satellite.
 </span>

-This guide will introduce multispectral imaging techniques using the physics of light, demonstrating how to use widely-available geological information as the basis for investigations.
-After an overview of how both light and satellite sensors work, I will discuss the application of techniques such as band comparisons and band ratios to expand our field of vision.
-At the end of this guide, there is also a set of links to tools that can be used to expand this analysis.

 To accompany this guide, I have developed [a tool](https://ee-agnesfcameron.projects.earthengine.app/view/band-ratio-explorer) that gives a 'tour' of these different multispectral imaging techniques, linked to existing investigations into the mining industry.
 Both the tool, and the images used in this guide use imagery from the [Landsat 8 Satellite imagery dataset](https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C02_T1_L2), which contains data from 2013 to the present day. (there's a couple of images from the recently-retired [Landsat 7](https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LE07_C02_T1_L2) satellite to show pre-2013 analysis, these will be indicated).
 This guide is intended as an overview of the use of multispectral imagery in OSINT, and not a detailed guide to writing code.
 For this, Ollie Ballinger's [Remote Sensing for OSINT](https://bellingcat.github.io/RS4OSINT/) guide is a fantastic resource, and covers many of the techniques used here, and is a good intro to writing a similar tool.